James-Muguro/digitec-financial-app/README.md

 Please make sure your code adheres to the project's coding standards and includes tests where applicable.

+### Reporting Bugs

+If you find a bug, please open an issue on the [GitHub issue tracker](https://github.com/James-Muguro/digitec-financial-app/issues).
+Please provide a detailed description of the bug and steps to reproduce it.

+### Suggesting Enhancements

+If you have an idea for a new feature or an enhancement to an existing one, please open an issue on the [GitHub issue tracker](https://github.com/James-Muguro/digitec-financial-app/issues).
+Please provide a clear and detailed explanation of your suggestion.

 ## 📜 License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.

+## 💖 Support

+If you like this project, please consider giving it a ⭐ on [GitHub](https://github.com/James-Muguro/digitec-financial-app).
+It would be greatly appreciated!

 ## 📞 Contact